mihirangaFDZ/mihirangaFDZ/README.md

 ### 💡 About Me

-- 🔭 I’m a **professional developer** and an avid learner, always exploring new technologies.
+- 🔭 I’m a **Full Stack Developer** and an avid learner, always exploring new technologies.
 - 🏏 Also a **professional cricketer**—teamwork, discipline, and strategy drive everything I do.
 - 💬 Ask me about:
   <b>C, C++, Java, Kotlin, JavaScript, TypeScript, Angular, .NET, ASP.NET, Python</b>